thu4n/Green-Constitution/README.md

  - **Google Drive** for file sharing
  - **GitHub** for version control
  - **Adobe Premier** for editing music and sound effect (it's chosen because of its availability not usability)
+## Showcase of the game
+All you have to do to play our game is cloning this repository, open it in your Unity editor and then hit **Play**.

+A full build of the game is planned for the near future.
 ## Quick guide for playing the game
 You have 4 indexes you need to pay attention to which are **Economy**, **Happiness**, **Pollution level** and **Resource**.
 Each of them has a starting value of 50, the maximum of which are 100 and you will lose if any of them  drops down to 0 except for **Pollution level** which is the opposite.